 Enjoy the shopping and savor the eating, because you won’t find many places like this in the world.
 Just always remember to keep left.

-If you’ll be visiting Osaka primarily for the food (like us), then you can CLICK HERE for a list of twelve drool-worthy things to eat there.
+If you’ll be visiting Osaka primarily for the food (like us), then you may want to check out our Japanese Food Guide.

 Shinsaibashi Shopping Arcade & Dotonbori

 Located in the Minami area, the Shinsaibashi and Dotonbori areas can be reached via Namba Station.
 CLICK HERE for more information.